 The team work closely together and you may meet several or all of them at some point during your treatment.

 Colorectal Nurse Specialists

 The colorectal nurse specialists are your key workers and coordinate your care.
 They work closely with all members of the team and are the best people to contact if you have any questions about your care including tests and treatments.
 The colorectal nurse specialists cover the whole week and can be contacted by telephone, Monday to Friday on 01305 253144.
 There is also an answer phone so please leave a message with a contact telephone number and they will return your call as soon as they can, usually the same or following day.

 Lead Colorectal Nurse

 Radiologists are doctors with expert training in interpreting x-rays and scans.
 They have an important role in assessing how advanced a disease is and whether surgery is possible.
-They also perform procedures such as biopsies in the x-ray department.
+They also perform procedures such as biopsies in the Diagnostic Imagine (x-ray) Department.